A confidential space to explore the thoughts, feelings and challenges in your life

 Problems with family

-Research suggests there are five steps we can all take to improve our mental wellbeing.
+Research suggests five steps we can all take to improve our mental wellbeing.

-Connect – connect with the people around you: your family, friends, colleagues and neighbours.
-Spend some time developing these these relationships.
+Connect: connect with the people around you: your family, friends, colleagues and neighbours.
+Spend some time developing these relationships.

-Be Active – Go for a walk, join a gym, go cycling or play a game of football, join a dance class
+Be Active: Go for a walk, join a gym, go cycling or play a football game, and join a dance class.

-Keep Learning – Learning keeps your mind active and builds a sense of achievement and confidence.
-You could learn a new language, an instrument, a new dance or a new skill.
+Keep Learning: Learning keeps your mind active and builds a sense of achievement and confidence.
+For example, you could learn a new language, an instrument, a new dance or a new skill.

 ©2021 Joanna Goodfellow